 But it doesn’t have to be.

-We can all reduce the risk of musculoskeletal disorder in the workplace.
-Every employer.
-Big and small.
+We can all reduce our risk of musculoskeletal disorders in the workplace.

 And the first steps to reducing its risks are if you;

 b.
 Know how it occurs in the workplace

 c.
 Know its different stages of development